 - Buy Now Pay Later (1%)

-AMI uses a different methodology for this analysis.
-According to AMI, the most common e-commerce payment for e-commerce purchases in Colombia in 2021 were the following:
+PCMI uses a different methodology for this analysis.
+According to PCMI, the most common e-commerce payment for e-commerce purchases in Colombia in 2023 will be the following:

 - Digital wallets (4%)